demisto/content/Packs/FeedTAXII/Integrations/FeedTAXII2/FeedTAXII2_description.md

 ### Complex Observation Mode
 Two or more Observation Expressions MAY be combined using a complex observation operator such as "AND", "OR", and "FOLLOWEDBY", e.g. `[ IP = 'b' ] AND [ URL = 'd' ]`.
 These relationships are not represented in CORTEX XSOAR threat intel management indicators.
 You can opt to create them while ignoring these relations, or you can opt to ignore these expressions - if you choose to ignore these expressions, then no indicators will be created for complex observations.

+### API Roots and Collections
+Please note that each TAXII server may contain more than one API root that contains different collections.
+If the needed API Root is not the default one, please make sure to use the `API Root to use` parameter and provide it with the correct API Root title.